Last updated on September 5th, 2020 at 11:00 am

 5.2 — Stock Island, named for herds of livestock formerly kept here.

-5.1 — Boyd’s Key West Campground.
+5.1 — RV — Boyd’s Key West Campground.
 Turn south onto 3rd Street (Stock Island); go one block and turn east onto Maloney.
-Boyd’s the closest campground to Key West.
+Boyd’s is a decent, clean campground, and it’s scenic.
 There are 150 RV sites with full hookups, some oceanfront, and another 53 sites for tents.
 You can book your reservations online.

-Hogfish Bar and Grill.
+5.1 (Inland) — Hogfish Bar and Grill.
 A great place, if you can find it.
 On the docks near Boyd’s Campground, at 6810 Front Street, The Hogfish is one of the best open-air restaurants in the Keys.
 Their specialty — the world-famous “Killer” Hogfish Sandwich, tender white hogfish meat, smothered in onions, swiss cheese and mushrooms piled high on a Cuban hoagie.
-Yum.

-5 — Turn right on College Avenue for the Key West Tropical Forest and Botanical Garden, a tranquil spot for plant lovers.
+4.5 — North on College Road for the Key West Tropical Forest and Botanical Garden, a tranquil spot for plant lovers.
+You’ll also find the Key West Golf Club, designed by Rees Jones and Florida Keys Community College.

 4.1 — Cow Key Channel Bridge